harvard-vpal/bridge-adaptivity/README.md

 # Bridge for Adaptivity

-A tool to that interfaces with an adaptive engine to dynamically serve content in MOOCs based on real time student activity.
+A tool that interfaces with an adaptive engine to dynamically serve content in MOOCs based on real time student activity.

 Github wiki: https://github.com/harvard-vpal/bridge-adaptivity/wiki